atakanaltok/awesome-useful-websites/README.md

 ### Connectivity
 * https://www.integromat.com/en?pc=referralbonus - To connect apps and automate workflows in a few clicks
+* https://ifttt.com/ (~$) - Quickly and easily automate your favorite apps and devices.
+It makes devices, services, and apps work together in new and powerful ways
 * https://meetfranz.com/ - Platform where you can manage all your messaging apps like WhatsApp, Facebook Messenger, Slack, Telegram and many more
 * https://remotedesktop.google.com/ - Remotely connect with your home or work computer, or share your screen with others
 * https://www.recwide.com/ - Screen and webcam recorder.
 Free, Online (No Downlaod Required)